Detecting and treating the Most Common Cancer

 There are three main types of skin cancer.
 These cancers begin in a different type of cell within the skin and each cancer is named for the type of cell in which it begins.
 The three main types of skin cancer are:

 - Basal cell carcinoma (BCC).
 BCC is the most common cancer in humans.
 BCCs usually appear in sun-exposed areas.
-These tumors tend to grow slowly and can take years to reach inch in size.
-While these tumors very rarely metastasize (cancer spreading to other parts of the body), early diagnosis and treatment is encouraged in order to prevent extensive damage to surrounding tissue.
+These tumors tend to grow slowly and can take years to reach an inch in size.
+While these tumors very rarely metastasize (cancer spreading to other parts of the body), early diagnosis and treatment is important in order to prevent extensive damage to surrounding tissue.